Philamericus/tech-writer-spec/README.md

   - 401:
     - Unauthorized, API key missing or invalid.

-And example of a successful response is:
+Here is an example of a successful response containing two tasks:
 ```json
 [
   {